Have you ever heard the saying, “It’s like something inside of me died?”

 I hope something — a poem, a quote, a book, a Facebook group, a way to honor your baby — eases the pain of your own grief journey just a tiny, tiny bit.

-Update Jan 2018: Since Tinsley died, we have welcomed our fourth child into the world, Henry.
-Poems mentioning him or my pregnancy with him are tagged #pals, #henry, or prefaced with a “Trigger” in the subject line.
+Update Jan 2019: Since Tinsley died, we have welcomed our fourth child into the world, Henry.
+Poems mentioning him or my pregnancy with him are tagged or categorized as #pals, #henry.